DanielGutknechtFRA/Testing-for-Selection/README.md

  - data_1.csv - CSV file containing wage data in  .csv format from the UK Expenditure Survey.
 Source of data: Arellano, M. and S. Bonhomme (2017).
 Quantile selection models with an application to understanding changes in wage inequality.
 Econometrica 85 (1), 1-28. (http://dx.doi.org/10.3982/ECTA14030)
  - data_2.csv - CSV file containing wage data in  .csv format from the UK Expenditure Survey.
 Source of data: Arellano, M. and S. Bonhomme (2017).
 Quantile selection models with an application to understanding changes in wage inequality.
 Econometrica 85 (1), 1-28. (http://dx.doi.org/10.3982/ECTA14030)

-## Subfoler "Published Paper" (replicates Tables from empirical illustration of published paper):
+## Subfolder "Published Paper" (replicates Tables from empirical illustration of published paper):
  - LSupply95-97_08-09-22.R - R file reproduces the results from the empirical illustration in Tables 1 and 2.
  - LSupply98-00_08-09-22.R - R file reproduces the results from the empirical illustration in Tables 1 and 2.
  - BWs-1995-1997.csv: CSV file containing the cross-validated bandwidths of different nonparametric objects used to construct the test statistics in Tables 1 and 2 (1995-1997).